 - If you didn’t stand in the right place, the best settings won’t save it.

-- If you hit the shutter at the wrong moment, perfect camera settings won’t fix it.
+- If you hit the shutter at the wrong moment, perfect technique won’t fix it.

-Photography can get complicated fast—gear, settings, software, workflows, endless opinions.
+Photography can get complicated quickly—gear, settings, software, workflows, endless opinions.
 But the heart of it is deceptively simple.

-Where you stand — the relationships you choose, the background you accept or reject, the geometry you design.
+- Where you stand — the relationships you choose, the background you accept, the image you design.

-When you press the button — the moment that completes the frame, the gesture that makes it human, the light that gives it meaning.
+- When you press the button — the moment that completes the frame,

 The camera records.
 The photographer decides.